refuse to sign

 As mentioned above, employees, investors, and customers want more than just speak.
 They want to see your goals, your actions, and your accomplishments.
 In essence, they want accountability.
 And those that provide it are benefitting.
 Organizations that are highly transparent “are 3x as likely to strongly agree that they effectively build diverse teams and develop talent” according to the survey.

-I believe these are key priorities for the coming year and plan on devising strategies and noting benchmarks to see how well they are implemented.
+We believe these are key priorities for the coming year and plan on devising strategies and noting benchmarks to see how well they are implemented.

 End of Year Reflection Questions for Employees